dschreij/anaconda-env-to-osx-app/README.md

 The benefit of doing it like this instead of using py2app is:

-- The process is much more transparent, basically your app will be a direct copy of the Anaconda environment with no things changed, and all othe steps can be followed or changed in the script.
+- The process is much more transparent, basically your app will be a direct copy of the Anaconda environment with no things changed, and all steps can be followed or changed in the script.
 - The resulting app will not be frozen.
 This makes it easier to maintain or (auto) update it.
 - Best of all, multiprocessing (in combination with billiard and spawn) will work in Python 2.
 I didn't get this to happen with billiard+py2app.